CM2P/schindler/README.md

 https://www.qrcode-monkey.com/

 we generate as much qrcode as lift using Lift name values.
-Lift name should in reality a GLOBAL LIFT IDENTIFIER that uniquely
+Lift name should in reality a GLOBAL LIFT IDENTIFIER that uniquely identify an elevator worldwide.
 ```
 https://level-up.app/?liftId=A
 https://level-up.app/?liftId=B